chi-rb/chi-cloud/README.md

 cloud update
 ```

-Or to a specific tag:
+If you want a specific version use the corresponding tag:
 ```
 cloud update v1.4.0
 ```